Collapsing molecular clouds with tracer particles: Part II, Collapse Histories: Conclusions

-We find that most higher order multiple systems have different velocity signatures when analyzed through this lens, owing to the chaos of the tidal dynamics of substructure during the collapse.
-The present analysis cannot determine if this transition to coherence happens multiple times, or if something entirely different is happening.

 Our study shows similarities with other recent works.
 The three phase view of \citet{Offner22} used machine learning techniques on similar simulations to organize the flow.
 They find that core experience three phases, turbulence, coherence, and collapse, which are similar in spirit to our collection, hardening, and singularity.
-Similarly the inertial flow model \citet{Pelkonen21} has high velocity streamers delivering the bulk of the mass to the core, which can be seen during the singularity stage in our work.
+In their work, cores move between all phases, while our cores do not.
+One particular difference is our selection bias.
+We only examine cores that do not interact with other dense objects.
+Similarly the inertial flow model \citep{Pelkonen21} has high velocity streamers delivering the bulk of the mass to the core, which can be seen during the singularity stage in our work.
 These works are quite similar in setup and simulation software to our own, differences in conclusions are due mostly to differences in the lenses we use to view our simulations.
 The physics of self-gravitating turbulence is central to astrophysics, but underpinned by chaos, so many views are necessary to unpack the true dynamics.